mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 }
 ```

-**Note:** If you are using emotion and have custom cache in your app, that one will override the one coming from Material-UI.
+**Note:** If you are using emotion and have a custom cache in your app, that one will override the one coming from Material-UI.
 In order for the injection order to still be correct, you need to add the prepend option.
 Here is an example:

 ```jsx
 import * as React from 'react';